Masutangu/Masutangu.github.io/_posts/2019-09-12-data-intensive-note-2.md

 <img src="/assets/images/data-intensive-note-2/illustration-3.png" width="800"/>

-When a client reads from the database, it doesn’t just send its request to one replica: read requests are also sent to several nodes in parallel.
+When a client reads from the database, it doesn’t just send its request to one replica: **read requests are also sent to several nodes in parallel**.
 The client may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another. **Version numbers are used to determine which value is newer.**

 #### Read repair and anti-entropy